 The presence of the Benedictine monks on campus is a blessing.
 Not only are five chaplains available to celebrate Mass and hear confessions, but several also provide spiritual direction.

 Four Ordinary Form Masses are available daily at the various chapels and churches on campus, with five Masses on Sunday.
 In total, daily Masses are attended by approximately 600 students, more than one-third of the student body.
-Father Brendan Rolling, OSB, college ministry director, estimated that 80 percent of Benedictine students worship weekly.
+Father Brendan Rolling, OSB, college chaplain, estimated that 80 percent of Benedictine students worship weekly.

 “You have your options from a very conservative Mass [at the Abbey] to a more charismatic Mass with praise and worship,” said one student.
 “There is nothing irreverent and you can find one that fits your spirituality.”